-Bethenny Frankel Searching For New Home With Boyfriend Paul Bernon After Leaving ‘Housewives’
+Bethenny Frankel Reportedly Searching For New Home With Boyfriend Paul Bernon After Leaving ‘Housewives’

 “She has been spending a lot more time up there.
 They are house-hunting in the New England area,” the source shared.

-Frankel and Bernon are reportedly hoping to find a new place in Massachusetts or Connecticut, but are also open to homes in the surrounding states.
+Frankel and Bernon are reportedly hoping to find a new place in Massachusetts or Connecticut but are also open to homes in the surrounding states.

-As The Inquisitr recently revealed, Frankel and Bernon celebrated their one-year anniversary earlier this month and on Instagram, Frankel shared a sweet photo of the two of them, along with a message to her partner.
+As The Inquisitr recently revealed, Frankel and Bernon celebrated their one-year anniversary earlier this month.
+On Instagram, Frankel shared a sweet photo of the two of them, along with a message to her partner.

 As Real Housewives of New York City fans will recall, Frankel went public with her relationship with Bernon during an outing in Boston in October of last year, just two months after her former boyfriend, the late Dennis Shields, was found dead of an apparent overdose at his Big Apple apartment.